 We don’t even notice how often we write something down in our everyday life: be it at work, during studies or simply in the street.
 If earlier we needed a pen and a sheet of paper to take notes, nowadays we can fully substitute both tools with a note taking tablet.

 Such devices are rather compact to fit in a regular bag or even a pocket and offer all the necessary functions, so that you can quickly put things down.

-Besides, modern manufacturers of note taking tablets include a stylus in the kit, which eliminates the necessity to type words using a keyboard.
+Besides, modern manufacturers of note taking tablets include a stylus in the kit, which is a great alternative to a mini keyboard.